-So why won’t my cat blink back at me?
+So why doesn’t my cat blink back at me?
 The most likely reason is that your cat probably wants something, is on high alert, is asserting dominance, or they do not receive or give affection in that particular way.

 In this article, we’ll discuss a variety of reasons your cat won’t blink back at you, as well as other ways you can show your cat affection that might be received and reciprocated better than slow blinking.

 Feed Me Right Meow

 It’s early morning, just before the sun rises and you wake up to your cat staring at you.
 It’s pretty logical to assume that your cat is waiting for you to wake up so you can feed them.
 However, when you get home from a long day, and your cat has yet to stop staring at you, you start to wonder if they’re plotting your demise.

 Do not fret, as there are many possible reasons your cat may be staring at you.

 Cats are well known for their nontraditional ways of showing affection, and many cat owners have come to understand how to communicate with their kitties by using some of these techniques.
 Whether it’s a scratch behind the ear, casual cuddling, or slow blinking, we have learned to adjust to show affection in a way that our cat best receives it.

 If you made your way to this page, you are probably concerned with the fact that your cat will not reciprocate the slow blinking that you initiate; but before you get concerned, you might want to consider that perhaps you missed a cue from your cat, and they’re staring back at you because they want something!